M4iR0N/Python-Learning/README.md

 # Python-Learning
-My repository for my Python projects from self and academic learning.
+My repository for my Python projects from self learning.